Borge Municipality (Nordland)

-Borge is a parish and former municipality in Nordland county, Norway.
+Borge is a former municipality in Nordland county, Norway.
 The 193 km2 municipality existed from 1838 until 1963.
 It was located on the northern part of the island of Vestvågøya in what is now Vestvågøy Municipality.
 The administrative centre of the municipality was the village of Bøstad where Borge Church is located.

-History
+Other villages in the municipality included Borg, Knutstad, and Tangstad.

+Prior to its dissolution in 1963, the 193 km2 municipality was the 379th largest by area out of the 705 municipalities in Norway.
+Borge Municipality was the 208th most populous municipality in Norway with a population of about 4,082.
+The municipality's population density was 21.1 PD/km2 and its population had decreased by 10.4% over the previous 10-year period.

+General information

-The prestegjeld of Borge was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-In 1927, the southern district of Borge (population: 625) split off to form the new municipality of Valdberg.
-This left Borge with 4,093 inhabitants.
+The prestegjeld of Borge was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1927, the southern district of Borge (population: 625) acrimoniously split off to form the new Valberg Municipality.
+This left Borge Municipality with 4,093 inhabitants.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the municipality of Borge (population: 4,056) was merged with the neighboring municipalities of Buksnes (population: 4,416), Hol (population: 3,154), and Valberg (population: 662) to create the new Vestvågøy Municipality.
+On 1 January 1963, Borge Municipality (population: 4,056) was merged with the neighboring Buksnes Municipality (population: 4,416), Hol Municipality (population: 3,154), and Valberg Municipality (population: 662) to create the new Vestvågøy Municipality.

 Name

 The municipality (originally the parish) is named after the old Borge farm (Borgar) since the first Borge Church was built there.
 The name is the plural form of borg which means "castle" or "hill/plateau suitable for a castle".